Skip to main content

 When SHBG Levels Are Too High

-Elevated SHBG means that an excessive amount of your are bound and inactive.
+Elevated SHBG means that an excessive amount of your sex hormones are bound and inactive.
 Even with normal or even high total testosterone levels, you might experience the symptoms of hormonal deficiency.
 This can be a frustrating experience, as a standard lab panel might not immediately reveal the root cause of your symptoms.
 The long-term consequences of high SHBG are linked to this reduction in available hormones.

 • Reduced Libido and Sexual Function ∞ With less free testosterone available, both men and women can experience a decline in sexual desire and function.